Hundreds stranded all night on snowy highway in Virginia - NewsBreak

 Around daybreak, road crews began helping drivers get off “at any available interchange," the Virginia Department of Transportation tweeted.

-Crews were working to tow the stopped trucks and to remove snow and ice while guiding stranded motorists to the nearest exits, transportation officials said.

-Gov. Ralph Northam said his team responded through the night, sending out emergency messages to connect drivers with help and working with local officials to set up warming shelters as needed.
+Gov. Ralph Northam said his team responded through the night by sending emergency messages to connect drivers with help and working with local officials to set up warming shelters as needed.
+Officials told reporters crews were helping distribute food, water and fuel.

-The governor said he could not provide an estimate for when I-95 would reopen or how many vehicles remained stranded.
-Transportation Department engineer Marcie Parker said the agency expected to finish clearing the interstate by Tuesday night and that it should be open for the Wednesday morning rush hour.

-Northam said he opted not to request National Guard help because the issue facing state crews was not a lack of manpower but the difficulty of getting workers and equipment through the snow and ice to where they needed to be.
-He said that effort was complicated by disabled vehicles, freezing temperatures and ice.
+Northam said in an interview that he opted not to request National Guard help because the issue facing state crews was not a lack of manpower but the difficulty of getting workers and equipment through the snow and ice to where they needed to be.
+He said that effort was complicated by the disabled vehicles, freezing temperatures and ice.

-Heavy rain that preceded the storm made it difficult to pretreat roads, and conditions began to deteriorate around midnight, he added.
+The impacted section of interstate was not pretreated, Parker said, because heavy rain preceded the snow, which fell at times as heavily as 2 inches an hour.

+“That was entirely too much for us to keep up with,” she said.

 Rao said they stopped their car engine at least 30 times to conserve gas and ran the heat just enough to get warm.
 They had some potato chips, nuts and apples to eat, but Rao did not want to drink any bottled water because she had a sprained ankle and did not think she could reach a makeshift restroom.